On the use of senders for asymmetric tuples of cliques in Ramsey theory

-\begin{rem}\thlabel{rem:symmetry} Observe that the properties \ref{claim:Ssym_not_ramsey_new}--\ref{claim:Ssym_no_triangle_new} of this ``symmetrized'' gadget $S^\sym$ are exactly all the properties of $S$ from~\thref{claim:propertiesS_new}.
-Therefore whenever we are able to assume that $D$ contains at least one $2$-cycle, we will (slightly abusing notation) assume that $S$ is itself symmetric, that is,~\thref{lem:Ssym_properties_new}\ref{claim:Ssym_symmetric_new} is true for $S$.
+\begin{rem}\thlabel{rem:symmetry} Observe that Properties~\ref{claim:Ssym_not_ramsey_new}--\ref{claim:Ssym_no_triangle_new} of this ``symmetrized'' gadget $S^\sym$ are exactly all the properties of $S$ from~\thref{claim:propertiesS_new}.
+Therefore, whenever we are able to assume that $D$ contains at least one $2$-cycle, we will (slightly abusing notation) assume that $S$ is itself symmetric, that is,~\thref{lem:Ssym_properties_new}\ref{claim:Ssym_symmetric_new} is true for $S$.
 This in particular means that, for any vertex $i\in V(D)$, we have $N^+_D(i)=N^-_D(i)$.
-Whenever we do so for convenience we will write $N_D(i)$ instead of $N^+_D(i)$ and $N^-_D(i)$. \end{rem}
+When this holds, for convenience we will write $N_D(i)$ instead of $N^+_D(i)$ and $N^-_D(i)$. \end{rem}

 The following construction will be useful in the subsequent proof.

 \begin{definition}[Claw construction]\thlabel{def:claw_construction_new} For given integers $h,d$ such that $h>d$, let $\claw_\cT(h,d)$ be the following graph.
 Let $H$ be a copy of $K_h$ on vertex set $\set*{v_1,\ldots,v_h}$ and $xy$ be a disjoint edge.
 Add edges from $x$ to the vertices $v_1,\ldots,v_{d}$ of $H$.
 For each $i\in[d]$, join the edges $xy$ and $xv_i$ by a copy of $S$, identifying $xy$ with $e$ in $S$ and $xv_i$ with $f$ in $S$.
 Finally add an edge from $x$ to $v_{d+1}$.
 See Figure~\ref{fig:claw_construction_new} for an illustration. \end{definition}